OksanaShc/BookSear/README.md

 * The project was tested on Ubuntu and Mac Os       *
 *****************************************************

-Here is BookSear, my test work.
+Here is BookSear, my app for search in books stored in Elasticsearch

 Requirements:
 *Python 2.7